Something Worth Saving: Promotion

 The first single for Something Worth Saving was "She Sets the City on Fire", released on July 15, 2016, which received a corresponding music video on August 31, 2016, nine days before the album itself was released.
 It launched on DeGraw's official VEVO YouTube channel, prefaced by a lyric video that came out a month prior.
 The music video, directed by Daniel Cz, stars DeGraw and supermodel Jessica Vargas.

 Critical reception

 Something Worth Saving has been called more "upbeat and bubbly" than DeGraw's past work.
 DeGraw told USA Today that he wanted to make something "very modern" where he explored many different genres that haven't been featured on past albums.

 Tour

 In May 2016, Gavin DeGraw announced his upcoming North American tour where he would be performing with Andy Grammer through early November 2016.
-The tour kicked off near Gavin DeGraw's hometown in Bethel, New York, on August 28, 2016 and ended November 9, 2016 in Boca Raton, Florida.
+The tour kicked off near Gavin DeGraw's hometown in Bethel, New York, on August 28, 2016 and ended on November 9, 2016 in Boca Raton, Florida.
 Tickets went on sale May 20, 2016 and pre-sale tickets went on sale May 17 at 10 am local time.
 The show scheduled for November 7, 2016 was later canceled due to illness.
 Throughout this tour Gavin DeGraw shared samples of music he had been working on and would later include on Something Worth Saving.